Penguin (film): Plot

 One day at the same spot near the lake, Rhythm was waiting to pick Ajay up from school.
 Ajay's friend Pavi tells Rhythm that all the kids heard a whistling sound from the forest and Ajay went into the forest following it.
 Pavi also mentions a man in a Charlie Chaplin mask in the forest.
 Rhythm is immediately worried.
 She calls the police and the police all go to look in the lake.
 Rhythm, in her grief, falls into a dazed state.
 Raghu, Abi, Kathir, and Bhavana all try to console her and the police continue their search but Ajay cannot be found.
 The police find a bouquet of human intestines with a 'Rest in Peace' card.
 Upon seeing the bouquet, Rhythm passes out.
 There were bugs swarming the bouquet and it is revealed that this is the cause of Rhythm's fear of insects.
 As time passes, Ajay's bloodstained clothes are found in the forest and the police determine that it is very likely that Ajay is dead.

 Back in the present, Rhythm is thinking about her happy times with Ajay, she sees an injured man being chased by a stranger in a Charlie Chaplin mask.
 The man tells her to run and `tells her that he saw the stranger with a missing child.
-Rhythms manages to escape, but sees the killer murder the man.
+Rhythms manages to escape, but sees the killer murder the man.Rhythm initially failed to start the car by keeping key in ignition at wrong place and let it fall down.
+When she tried to on the car light, she saw the killer standing behind her car and starts coming to it.
+She managed to take it, started her car and drove fastly, even though her pregnant belly hit with the steering wheel when trying to retrieve her car key.
 The killer sees Rhythm but lets her escape.
 She thinks that the missing child is Ajay and calls her friend who is a police inspector.
 Her friend mentions that another girl named Anjana has also gone missing and it is likely that the child is not Ajay.
-Rhythm still goes back to the lake, and on her way there, she sees a child run in front of her car.
+Rhythm still goes back to the lake, drives her car fastly and on her way there, she sees a child run in front of her car and swerves and brakes her car harshly without hurting Ajay.
 Upon looking at him, she realizes that the child is Ajay.
 An ambulance and the police arrive and Ajay is taken to the hospital.
 DNA tests confirm that the boy is Ajay.
 A shocked Raghu arrives at the hospital after being informed about Ajay.
 The doctor informs them that Ajay has been tortured by his kidnapper and has not spoken a word.
 They are left alone and a flashback regarding their marriage is shown.